alx-sch/CPP_Glossary/README.md

 #### Defining Class Methods:

-Class methods in C++ are functions that are defined inside a class.
+Class methods in C++ are functions defined inside a class.
 They describe the behavior of the class and operate on its data.

 ```cpp
 // Example.cpp